EOC-dev/EOC-dev.github.io/_posts/2024-01-21-fuzzyspeed.md

 For my Fuzzy Logic undergrad class we were required to do a project.
 This was a fairly open ended design project which included both a MATLAB simulation section as well as a hardware implentation section, and was a collaborative effort between me and my classmate **Cooper Burns** (insert LinkedIn link here).
 I mainly dealt with the hardware section, which I will describe in this article.

+## The Plan ##

+The plan for this project was to design a fuzzy logic controller such that, while approaching an object (a wall, box, or any object detectable by an ultrasonic sensor), a robot’s speed would decrease based on the distance from that object, getting slower and slower as it gets closer until it stops a set distance away.

 ## Hardware Setup ##

 The hardware for this project was based on [this](https://osoyoo.com/2020/03/01/use-raspberry-pi-to-control-mecanum-omni-wheel-robot-car/) osoyoo robot kit, but generally to do this project one would need: